Divorce Law in Florida, Everything You Need to Know

 To be eligible for a simplified dissolution, you must:

-If you meet all of these requirements and can reach an agreement on all aspects of your divorce, you can file for a simplified dissolution.
+You can file for a simplified dissolution if you meet these requirements and agree on all aspects of your divorce.
 This process is generally faster and cheaper than a traditional divorce, as it does not require a trial.
 However, it is important to note that a simplified dissolution will still result in a final judgment that dissolves your marriage.

 How is Property Divided in a Florida Divorce?